rikhuijzer/SIRUS.jl/paper/paper.md

 Furthermore, these rules are distribution-free and can describe complex relations in data.
 However, the original SIRUS algorithm was implemented in C++ and R, which makes it hard to inspect and extend due to the combination of two languages.
 An implementation in one high-level language allows verification of the algorithm and allows researchers to investigate further algorithmic improvements.
-Furthermore, the original algorithm was covered by a copyleft license meaning that copies are required to be made freely available.
+Furthermore, the original algorithm was covered by the GPL-3 copyleft license meaning that copies are required to be made freely available.
 A more permissive license makes it easier to port the code to other languages or production systems.

 # Interpretability

 To show that the algorithm is fully interpretable, we fit an example on the Haberman's Survival Dataset [@haberman1999survival].
 The dataset contains survival data on patients who had undergone surgery for breast cancer and contains three features, namely the number of axillary _nodes_ that were detected, the _age_ of the patient at the time of the operation, and the patient's _year_ of operation.
-For this example, we have set the hyperparameters for the maximum number of rules to 8 since this was a reasonable trade-off between predictive performance and interpretability.
+For this example, we have set the hyperparameters for the maximum number of rules to 8 since this is a reasonable trade-off between predictive performance and interpretability.
 Generally, a higher maximum number of rules will yield a higher predictive performance.
 We have also set the maximum depth hyperparameter to 2.
 This hyperparameter means that the random forests inside the algorithm are not allowed to have a depth higher than 2.
-A rule can either contain 1 clause (`if A`) or 2 clauses (`if A & B`).
+In turn, this means that rules contain at most 2 clauses (`if A & B`).
-When the maximum depth is set to 2, then the rules contain at most 2 clauses.
+When the maximum depth is set to 1, then the rules contain at most 1 clause (`if A`).
 Most rule-based models, including SIRUS, are restricted to depth of 1 or 2 [@benard2021interpretable].

 The fitted model is: